Vision-X-AI/visionx/README.md

 ## FAQ

-### What makes VisionX different from other NFT platforms?
+### What makes VisionX different from other DeSci platforms?
-VisionX goes beyond simple NFT creation by incorporating advanced AI visual analysis to add real utility and value to digital assets.
-Our platform analyzes visual content for patterns, relevance, and potential applications across Web3.
+VisionX goes beyond simple DeSci platforms.
+Our platform analyzes visual content for patterns, relevance, and potential applications across Web3,  by incorporating advanced AI visual analysis to add real utility and value to digital assets.

 ### How does the AI visual analysis work?
 Our proprietary AI engine processes images using multiple neural networks trained on both traditional visual datasets and blockchain-specific data.
 This allows for unique features like rarity prediction, visual trend analysis, and content authentication.